 Nonalcoholic fatty liver disease

-Cardiometabolic disease (CMD) may be conceptualized as a single underlying disease state — with oxidative endothelial damage at its foundation — that manifests differently in individual patients and encompasses individuals presenting with highly interrelated obesity, cardiovascular disorders, stroke, type 2 diabetes (T2D), and non-alcoholic fatty liver disease (NAFLD).
+Cardiometabolic disease (CMD) may be conceptualized as a single underlying disease state — with oxidative endothelial damage at its foundation — that manifests differently in individual patients and encompasses individuals presenting with cardiovascular disorders, highly interrelated obesity, stroke, type 2 diabetes (T2D), renal disorders and non-alcoholic fatty liver disease (NAFLD).

 At present, one out of every two American adults is living with one or more of these conditions: both T2D and obesity are considered global epidemics.
 To manage CMD, 40% of adults take five or more medicines daily by age 65 and, as their number grows with age, so does the frequency of experienced side effects and adverse drug-drug interactions.